-Born in New York, Karina Canellakis will take up the function of principal guest conductor of the RSB at the beginning of the 2019/2020 season, assuming a long-term position in the musical work with the orchestra alongside Vladimir Jurowski.
+Born in New York, Karina Canellakis took up the function of principal guest conductor of the RSB at the beginning of the 2019/2020 season, assuming a long-term position in the musical work with the orchestra alongside Vladimir Jurowski.
 An enriching cooperation between her and the RSB in every respect for a guest concert as part of the Festspiele Mecklenburg-Vorpommern in September 2017 nurtured the desire on both sides to intensify the artistic relationship.

 As the principal guest conductor, Karina Canellakis will be on the rostrum of the RSB several times over the coming seasons and set her own programmatic accents.
 In her first season, she is also the artist in focus and will conduct three different programmes.
 Her début with RSB will be in October with Richard Strauss’s “Ein Heldenleben” (A Hero’s Life) and Ludwig van Beethoven’s Seventh Symphony.
 In December, she will conduct the orchestra’s two traditional New Year’s Eve concerts with the Rundfunkchor Berlin and Beethoven’s Ninth Symphony.
 For her third programme in April, she will combine stirring works by Igor Stravinsky, Karol Szymanowski, Anton Webern and Alexander Scriabin.